hanuj2ee/https-github.com-24mx-codetest/README.md

       parameters:
       - in: "body"
         name: "body"
-        description: "Pet object that needs to be added to the store"
+        description: "Post object that needs to be added"
         required: true
         schema:
           $ref: "#/definitions/Post"